edriso/iomeh/README.md

 | 🍂 **Q3** | Jul-Sep | July 1 - September 30 |
 | ❄️ **Q4** | Oct-Dec | October 1 - December 31 |

-**Why Season Boundaries?**
+**Why Today-Only Logging?**
-- ✅ Fair competition — No backdating to previous seasons
+- ✅ Accurate streaks — Prevents backdating that would break streak calculations
-- ✅ Fresh starts — New rankings every quarter
+- ✅ Fair competition — Everyone logs in real-time
-- ✅ Better comparisons — Compete with current active users
+- ✅ True accountability — Build genuine daily habits
-- ✅ Data integrity — Clean, organized activity history
+- ✅ Data integrity — Clean, honest activity history

 **How It Works:**
-- Date picker automatically restricts to current season
+- Activities can only be logged for today's date
-- Backend validation ensures no cheating
+- Backend validation prevents any date manipulation
-- Clear UI shows valid date range
+- Streaks are calculated accurately based on consecutive days
-- Helpful error messages if you try invalid dates
+- Your season points accumulate throughout the quarter

 ---